 What Is Folliculitis and What Does it Have to do With Hair Transplants?

-Hot tubs, close shaves, and hair restoration surgery all have something in common: they can lead to folliculitis.
-When hair follicles become inflamed or infected, the result is those annoying little pimple-like bumps that pop up on your skin.
+In short, folliculitis is When hair follicles become inflamed or infected, which can result in those annoying little pimple-like bumps that pop up on your skin.

 Though the majority of cases are more annoying than dangerous, untreated folliculitis can evolve into bigger problems.